newtheatre/history-project/_content/docs/contributing.md

 The command line isn't for everyone, and that's why other bits of software exist.
 We've tried [Gitkraken](http://gitkraken.com) and [GitHub Desktop](https://desktop.github.com/), and the Git website has a [full list of options][git-guis].

 The concept is exactly the same as above: clone, branch and commit.

+#### Building the site locally

+By editing on your computer, you can run the entire site and preview changes before pushing them to GitHub.
+You should have a good knowledge of Git and the command line before doing this.

+See [README.md](https://github.com/newtheatre/history-project/blob/master/README.md) for up to date install instructions.

+Getting the site running on your machine locally is easy to do on Mac and Linux.
+It _can_ be done on Windows, but it's tricky.
+The website [Run Jekyll on Windows](http://jekyll-windows.juthilo.com/) has a full tutorial on how to do this.

 #### Writing a good commit message